aneldev/dyna-crypt/README.md

 ### encryptEx(data: any, key: string, expireInMinutes?: number): string

 Encrypts something with expiration in `expireInMinutes`.
 Technically the expired data can me decrypted but the bellow methods won't expose them.

+`expireInMinutes` is optional, if not defined the data won't expire.

 ### decryptEx(cipher: string, key: string): any